Is tree planting really the best way of fighting climate change?

 … here’s a nice little infographic!

-We’re not trying to say that tree planting isn’t important.
+We’re not trying to say that planting trees isn’t important.
 It is.
-It’s the best option for degraded lands, and especially for restoring some natural ecosystems to farms.
+It’s the best option for degraded lands, such as for restoring some natural ecosystems to farms.

-But we’re trying to fight climate change today.
+But it’s a long-term plan, and we’re trying to fight climate change today.
 To save animals and ecosystems.
 And to support local and indigenous people and communities.

 Planting trees just doesn’t cut it for any of those.

 We have to put all our efforts into saving existing, natural tropical forests.
 Forests that safely store away huge amounts of carbon.
-Forests that protect animals, birds, biodiversity, and ecosystems.
+Forests that provide habitat for wildlife and protect animals, birds, biodiversity, and ecosystems.
 Forests that support people, livelihoods, and cultures.

 Forests that are never coming back if they get cut down.